Acronis True Image Cloud Review 2018

 Files get encrypted before leaving your machine and remain encrypted in Acronis Cloud.
 They won’t be decrypted until recovered by you.
 This method of private, end-to-end encryption is sometimes known as zero-knowledge encryption, and is the best way to secure your data.

 The encryption protocol used is AES-256, commonly used financial institutions, governments and many other cloud services.
 We cover encryption and other aspects of data protection measures in our cloud security article if you’d like to learn more.
 In nutshell, it’s uncrackable for any practical purposes as a brute-force hack would take billions of years to complete.

 Acronis also takes the usual step of protecting your data transfer using TLS/SSL to secure the channel.
 This will help rebuff man-in-the-middle attacks and similar hacks.

 True to form, Acronis also takes a few unusual steps to protect your data.
 The best of these is called Acronis Active Protection, which actively monitors for possible ransomware attacks, a type of malware.
-This feature doesn’t cost any extra and it’s available on any level of subscription.
+This feature doesn’t cost any extra and it’s available on any level of subscription and for perpetual licenses.

 You can check for any activity flagged as suspicious from the dedicated Acronis Active Protection view in the True Image desktop agent.